-A keyboard or touch screen allows you to enter the transactions and make any needed adjustments quickly and smoothly.
+You will need to punch in the sales.
+A keyboard or touch screen allows you to enter the transactions and make any needed adjustments.

 Bar Code Scanners

-Cash registers that integrate with bar code scanners are still an advantegous need in 2023.
+Cash registers that integrate with bar code scanners are essential in 2021.
 Retail stores with many products use bar codes to track inventory and sales.

 Electronic payments are becoming more and more prevalent.
-However, you still want to be able to record the cash transactions that come through.
-A POS cash register system from Square allows you to process cash transactions and keep them all in the same place.
+However, you still want to be able to record the cash and cheque transactions that come through.
+A POS cash register system from Square allows you to process cash and cheque transactions and keep them all in the same place.

 Restaurant Cash Register Basic Features